-The Bonn Study Abroad Science Program is for science majors in primarily their sophomore or junior year.
+The LMU Semester in Bonn Science Program is for science majors in primarily their sophomore or junior year.
 The Bonn Science Program allows students to progress in their science major and core curriculum courses in a country that has a long history of significant scientific achievement as well as one at the cutting edge of creating sustainable communities.
-Through class and program excursions and special presentations, students will gain exposure to important scientific work being carried out in Germany and the European Union in the fields of biology, chemistry and biochemistry, environmental science, and health and human science while also experiencing and learning about the German lifestyle and culture
+Through class and program excursions and special presentations, students will gain exposure to important scientific work being carried out in Germany and the European Union in the fields of biology, chemistry and biochemistry, environmental science, and health and human science while also experiencing and learning about the German lifestyle and culture.

-The program is hosted by The Akademie für Internationale Bildung (AIB).
-The AIB is an independent, non-profit educational organization based in Bonn.
-LMU and the AIB have been partners for over 20 years, and during this time, the AIB has managed all of the onsite logistical details of the program, such as: matching students with host families, coordinating schedules and class-room spaces, planning and leading educational excursions, organizing cultural activities and extra-curricular programming, and offering advising and support for all levels of life in Germany.
-For more information on the AIB, including videos and photos, please click here.
+The Akademie für Internationale Bildung (AIB) is an independent, non-profit educational organization based in Bonn.
+LMU and the AIB have been partners in providing high-quality study abroad programs for undergraduate and business students for over 20 years.
+AIB manages all of the onsite logistical details of the program: matching students with host families, coordinating schedules and class-room spaces, planning and leading educational excursions, organizing cultural activities and extra-curricular programming, and offering advice and support during your stay.
+For more information on the AIB, including videos and photos, please click here

 Core Requirement - Explorations: Creative Experience